 Should I Stain or Paint Oak Furniture?

-Oak wood takes stain well and can be finished in a variety of light to dark stains.
+Oak takes stain well and can be finished in a variety of light to dark stains.
 The prominent grain pattern however, combined with a coarse texture, mean that oak is not the best candidate for a painted finish.
 Oak wood also glues and finishes well, making it easy to work with by hand or with machine tools.

 Samples of Stain Finishes on Oak Wood